Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 Weakened immune function

-Common Signs of Caregiver Stress
+Common Symptoms of Caregiver Stress and Burnout

 Physical Symptoms